5t3ph/11ty-netlify-jumpstart/src/pages/about.md

 There are only two fields expected:

-- `title` - essentially required, by default is used in the page `<title>`, in the layout "hero", in social share preview images, and in social share meta tags.
+- `title` - essentially required, by default is used in the page `<title>`, and in the layout "hero".
-- `description` - optional, by default appears below the title for the `page` template and is used as for the "description" meta tag and social share meta tag descriptions.
+- `description` - optional, by default appears below the title for the `page` template and is used as for the "description" meta tag.

+> If you want typed front matter, consider my plugin for [collection schemas](https://www.npmjs.com/package/@11tyrocks/eleventy-plugin-collection-schemas)

 ## Permalink Style